fylgja/site/src/components/flex-grid.md

 ## Config

-By default the config is set for the smallest use case.
-So many configs are disabled to load only what is needed.
+By default the config is set for the smallest use case, so many configs are disabled to load only what is needed.

 ### Booleans